Fijishi-Enterprises/BenthicIMG-Analyser/docs/vision_backend.rst

 ``pip install flower``

+Also, the backend requires Django settings that use S3 media storage, not local media storage.

 Run (simple)
 --------------------
 You then need to run the following commands (in seperate consoles).
 Run them all from the project root (where manage.py is).